noahclark556/SmartBoardC-V2/README.md

 **Development Environment**: macOS Sequoia 15.2, MacBook M2 Pro 2023 14-inch

-**External Hardware**: Mini USB Microphone, Micro USB to USB 2.0 Cable/Adapter, HDMI Mini to HDMI Cable/Adapter, LCD Panel w/supporting controller.
+**External Hardware**: Jabra Speak 510 (Mic and Speaker), Micro USB to USB 2.0 Cable/Adapter, HDMI Mini to HDMI Cable/Adapter, LCD Panel w/supporting controller.

 ## Description
 This is a custom "operating system" written in C intended for use with the Raspberry Pi Zero 2W and all newer models that support Raspberry Pi OS Lite (or most lite linux distros).
 This project uses SDL2 for graphics with the vc4-kms-v3d driver which is a kernel mode setting / 3D graphics driver, as part of the modern linux kernels direct rendering manager stack.